THE 13TH A.I.R. GALLERY BIENNIAL

 - Images MUST be oriented properly (ex: top of the image is up).

-- Videos must be .MOV or MP4 format only and must not exceed 5 minutes in lenght.
+- Videos must be .MOV or MP4 format only and must not exceed 3 minutes in length.

-- Videos may not contain title, text or the artist name.
+- Videos must not contain the artist name.

 - Text submissions must be in PDF format